Auburn Tigers: Rivals

 Auburn's two traditional rivals are the University of Alabama and the University of Georgia.
 The stretch of games, at the end of the season, against these two schools is known as "Amen Corner".
 The Alabama Crimson Tide is the most heated rival, and this rivalry is considered to be one of the most intense in the country.
 Competitions between the schools are known as the Iron Bowl.
-Alabama holds the all-time edge with a record of 42 wins, 35 losses and 1 tie.
+Alabama holds the all-time edge with a record of 50 wins, 37 losses and 1 tie.

 Georgia and Auburn compete in the Deep South's Oldest Rivalry, dating back to 1892.
 The game was played in Piedmont Park in Atlanta, Georgia.
-The series is tied at 55–55–8 as of the end of the 2014 season.
+Georgia leads the series 64-56–8 as of the end of the 2023 season.
 It is one of the longest running and most played series in the NCAA.

 Auburn also has a heated rivalry with the LSU Tigers, commonly referred to as the Tiger Classic.
 The two share more than just a nickname, as they have both enjoyed success in the SEC's Western Division.
-Auburn or LSU has won at least a share of the SEC Western Division championship eight times between 2000 and 2011, and appeared in the SEC Championship game in seven of those years.
+Auburn or LSU won at least a share of the SEC Western Division championship eight times between 2000 and 2011, and appeared in the SEC Championship game in seven of those years.
 Auburn won it outright in 2000, 2004, and 2010, LSU won it outright in 2007, 2011, and LSU won tiebreakers against Auburn in 2001 and 2005, and against Ole Miss in 2003.
-The only four times Auburn or LSU did not go to Atlanta in the during that span was 2002 when Arkansas won the three-way tie breaker with the two Tiger teams, in 2006 when Arkansas made it to Atlanta with a win over Auburn, and 2008 and 2009 when Alabama won the division.
+The only four times Auburn or LSU did not go to Atlanta during that span was 2002 when Arkansas won the three-way tie breaker with the two Tiger teams, in 2006 when Arkansas made it to Atlanta with a win over Auburn, and 2008 and 2009 when Alabama won the division.

 Some of Auburn's former rivals included the Florida Gators, the Tennessee Volunteers, the Tulane Green Wave, and the Georgia Tech Yellow Jackets, each of which was mitigated (or, in the case of Georgia Tech, ended) with the SEC expansion and division restructuring, as well as past long series with the Clemson Tigers, the Texas Longhorns, and the Florida State Seminoles.

-While basketball does not enjoy the popularity as football at Auburn, the Iron Bowl of Basketball is very competitive.
+While basketball does not enjoy the same popularity as football at Auburn, the Iron Bowl of Basketball is very competitive.
 It is also popular for the halftime ceremony in which the Foy-ODK Sportsmanship Award is awarded to the school that won the football matchup earlier that academic year.

 The baseball team also has in-state rivalries with the Samford Bulldogs and Troy Trojans.